shipends/ships/rainbowkit/adding-and-customizing-connect-wallet-button/1-add-connect-wallet-button.md

 npm install @rainbow-me/rainbowkit wagmi ethers
 ```

 > To ensure our entire app has access to wallet connection, we need to configure + wrap it.
-So, we will modify \_app.js (Next)
+So, we will modify \_app.js (Next.js).

 ## 2. Importing